TheIOFoundation/ProjectLockdown/Welcome file.md

 T1) Observe the value of the assigned DPs in the map
 T2) Finding a specific territory information (TDO)
 T3) Looking at the assigned DP value situation over time
-T4) Looking at information of one territory (TDO) over time
-Finding information about the DSL
+T4) Looking at information of one territory (TDO) over time Finding information about the DSL

 Non-core tasks:

+Consult the Legend
+Find a territory via search
 T4) Finding background information on the project
 T5) Change settings of the of the app
 T5) Finding information on contributing to the project